CS

 Both the Ford Transit Custom and Mercedes-Benz Sprinter hold a 5-star ANCAP safety rating.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 4 in the Ford Transit Custom and 6 in the Mercedes-Benz Sprinter.

 Feature Showdown

-The Ford Transit Custom features a 8-inch touchscreen, while the Mercedes-Benz Sprinter gets a 9-inch display.
+The Ford Transit Custom features a 13-inch touchscreen paired with a 12-inch digital dash, while the Mercedes-Benz Sprinter gets a 9-inch display.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain